-The first time that the RT/CLK is pulled above the PLL threshold, the TPS54340-Q1 device switches from the RT-resistor free-running frequency mode to the PLL-synchronized mode.
-The internal 0.5-V voltage source is removed and the RT/CLK pin becomes high impedance as the PLL begins to lock onto the external signal.
+The first time the RT/CLK is pulled above the PLL threshold the TPS54340 switches from the RT resistor freerunning frequency mode to the PLL synchronized mode.
+The internal 0.5 V voltage source is removed and the RT/CLK terminal becomes high impedance as the PLL starts to lock onto the external signal.
 The switching frequency can be higher or lower than the frequency set with the RT/CLK resistor.
-The device transitions from the resistor mode to the PLL mode and locks onto the external clock frequency within 78 $\mu$ s.
-During the transition from the PLL mode to the resistor-programmed mode, the switching frequency falls to 150 kHz and then increases or decreases to the resistor programmed frequency when the 0.5-V bias voltage is reapplied to the RT/CLK resistor.
+The device transitions from the resistor mode to the PLL mode and locks onto the external clock frequency within 78 microseconds.
+During the transition from the PLL mode to the resistor programmed mode, the switching frequency will fall to 150 kHz and then increase or decrease to the resistor programmed frequency when the 0.5 V bias voltage is reapplied to the RT/CLK resistor.

-The switching frequency is divided by 8, 4, 2, and 1 as the FB pin voltage ramps from 0 to 0.8 V. The device implements a digital-frequency foldback to enable synchronizing to an external clock during normal start-up and fault conditions.
-Figure 27, Figure 28 and Figure 29 show the device synchronized to an external system clock in continuous-conduction mode (CCM), discontinuous-conduction mode (DCM), and pulse-skip mode (Eco-Mode).
+The switching frequency is divided by 8, 4, 2, and 1 as the FB terminal voltage ramps from 0 to 0.8 volts.
+The device implements a digital frequency foldback to enable synchronizing to an external clock during normal startup and fault conditions.
+Figure 25, Figure 26 and Figure 27 show the device synchronized to an external system clock in continuous conduction mode (CCM), discontinuous conduction (DCM), and pulse skip mode (Eco-Mode).